vaadin-miki/super-fields/README.md

 ## Support

-If you like SuperFields, you can support it in a variety of ways:
+If you like SuperFields, you can support the project in a variety of ways:

 * spread the word - the more people know about SuperFields, the better! - if you use social networks, you can tag me on Mastodon (`@miki@the.unforgiven.pl`) or on Twitter (`@mikiolsz`);